Introduction

 The Coordinator requires access to several external services.
 It needs a PostgreSQL database to store data, an S3-compatible storage service to store task artifacts or group attachments.
 The Redis server is an optional service that acts as a pub/sub provider, enabling clients to subscribe to and query more comprehensive details regarding the execution status of tasks.

 For those services, you can use the docker-compose file provided in the repository.
 First, Copy .env.example to .env and set the variables in it.
-And then, run the following command to start the services:
+You have file variables to configure:

 docker-compose up -d